-Trump attacks Bolton as U.S. Senate enters new phase in impeachment trial
+Trump attacks Bolton as indicted businessman shows up for Trump impeachment trial

 Wednesday’s questions during the trial will alternate between Republican and Democratic senators.
 They will be submitted in writing and read aloud by U.S. Chief Justice John Roberts, who is presiding over the trial.

-Trump’s legal team wrapped up its opening arguments in the trial on Tuesday, saying he president did not commit any impeachable offenses even if what Bolton said was true.
+Trump’s legal team wrapped up its opening arguments in the trial on Tuesday, saying he president did not commit any impeachable offences even if what Bolton said was true.

 The Senate is expected on Friday to debate and vote on whether to call witnesses.
-Top Senate Democrat Chuck Schumer made a fresh pitch for Republican support for witnesses, saying calling them would not result in a lengthy delay in the trial.
+Schumer made a fresh pitch for Republican support for witnesses, saying calling them would not result in a lengthy delay in the trial.

-Senator Joe Manchin, a West Virginia Democrat whose state strongly backs Trump, said it was critical to have witnesses and that he had yet to decide whether to acquit Trump, saying the two days of questioning would help him decide.

-In a break with his party, Manchin also said Hunter Biden, like Bolton, would be a relevant witness who should be called.
-Republicans oppose calling any witnesses but have said they would want to hear from Hunter Biden if witnesses are permitted.
+In a break with his party, Senator Joe Manchin, a West Virginia Democrat whose state strongly backs Trump, said Hunter Biden, like Bolton, would be a relevant witness who should be called.
+Republicans oppose calling witnesses but have said they would want to hear from Hunter Biden if witnesses are permitted.

 The younger Biden had worked for a Ukrainian energy company when his father was vice president.
 Trump has made unsubstantiated allegations of corruption against the Bidens.

-In an interview with MSNBC, Manchin said that “being afraid to put up anybody who might have pertinent information is wrong, whether you’re Democrat or Republican.”

-Schumer told reporters that Republicans have a Senate majority and could vote to call Hunter Biden if they want to, but added, “Hunter Biden is irrelevant and a distraction.”

-Reporting by Richard Cowan, David Morgan, Doina Chiacu, Patricia Zengerle, Susan Heavey, Susan Cornwell, Makini Brice, Karen Freifeld and Lisa Lambert; Writing by Will Dunham; Editing by Howard Goller and Alistair Bell
+Reporting by Richard Cowan, David Morgan, Doina Chiacu, Patricia Zengerle, Susan Heavey, Susan Cornwell, Makini Brice, Karen Freifeld, Lisa Lambert and Katanga Johnson; Writing by Will Dunham; Editing by Howard Goller and Alistair Bell